 The Company mitigates market risk through the use of derivatives, has approved products and limits for this purpose and has experience in employing this strategy across a range of portfolios.
-In addition to the financial tools used to mitigate this risk, the entity has established a robust market risk framework which takes an integrated approach to identifying the sources of market risk ensuring that the risk is measured, monitored and controlled.
-SIDAC's market risk policy defines and describes the principles for identifying, measuring, monitoring and reporting its market risk, clearly articulating roles and responsibilities.
+In addition to the financial tools used to mitigate this risk, the Company has established a robust market risk framework which takes an integrated approach to identifying the sources of market risk ensuring that the risk is measured, monitored and controlled.
+SIDAC's Market and Structural Risk Management Framework and Policy clearly defines and describes the principles for identifying, measuring, monitoring and reporting its market risk, clearly articulating roles and responsibilities.